bitsofcotton/goki_check_cc/README.md

 Please refer tools.cc, and please include with namespace directive (but include guard definition should harms).
 They are NOT thread-safe.

+# Things undone.
+If we use bitsofcotton/catg for many of inputs and categorize, then, get invariants multiple times alike in P012L, the structure will be gained.
+So if we don't have much information for some image to input, we can complement it with optimize way.
+But this needs huge time on calculation, they are not implemented.
+And it is predicted that it's slight difference to ongoing deep learning methods.
+(But we can use them with pseudo enlarge with such method.)

+# Known Bug not to be fixed.
+reDig::edge returns relaxed edges, this can be fixed with multiple on counting +/- on same scan line.

 # Another downloads
 * https://konbu.azurewebsites.net/ (Sample Site)